Kiki-Jiji/confetti/README.md

 <img src="assets/highlight.gif" width="600px" />

-Have you ever been working on a report or producing a statistical publication and thought how to I add a confetti button?
+Have you ever been working on a report or producing a statistical publication and thought how do I add a confetti button?

 Well this R package has been developed to make this routine task easier with pre-built html widgets that can be slotted into an rmarkdown report to add some jazz.